"How good are they LIVE?" in the last 12 months on 100 (as of 3/8/25)

 Real Live Certified

-Based on 10 concert reviews, the critic consensus is that Horse Feathers is rated as an entertaining live performer, with worthwhile shows overall.
+Based on 10 concert reviews, the critics consensus is that Horse Feathers is rated as an entertaining live performer, with worthwhile shows overall.

 Horse Feathers is an American indie folk band from Portland, Oregon.
 After fronting several rock bands in his native Idaho, singer/songwriter Justin Ringle moved to Portland, OR in 2004 and began focusing on acoustic music, playing open mics regularly under the moniker Horse Feathers.